View on GitHub

 Baghet

-Dashed keys can be closed or open as comfort of position needs.
+Dashed keys can be open or closed depending on comfort and position.